 I’m told that in the spring, these wire figures are flush with flowers – our visit was in the early weeks on January, so many of the spring flowers were still hiding in the warmth of the soil.

 As you walk along this hidden side street, there are a few quaint shops, restaurants and gardens.
 Below is a delightful florist which tucks right into the lush background.

-This images from the outside wall of the Cauley Square Tea Room.
-Here they serve afternoon tea and little treats on fancy china.
-A very delightful experience I’m sure.
-Sadly, we arrived on a Monday and all of the shops and restaurants were closed.
-This just means I’ll have to stop in again the next time I’m in town!
+These images from the outside wall of the Cauley Square Tea Room.
+Here they serve afternoon tea and little treats in fancy plates A very delightful experience I’m sure.
+Sadly, I visited on a Monday and all of the shops and restaurants were closed.

 On the bright side, because everything was closed, I was able to get some really great photos of the figures and surrounding gardens without obstruction. 🙂

 The elephant ears are beautiful, growing up I had a HUGE bunch of elephant ears growing in my backyard.
-I always felt so small under that bunch of leaves – I would imagine myself surrounded by actual elephants.
+I always felt so small under that bunch of leaves; I imagined myself surrounded by actual elephants.
 Oh, the imagination of a child.

 I find release in the beauty of my surroundings, the colors are like therapy.
 Something about walking around these gardens with all the natural beauty, it makes me feel calm and peaceful.
 It’s like nothing else in the world matters, all of my responsibilities and deadlines fade away allowing me to be completely absorbed in the moment.